agunechemba/agunechemba.github.io/_posts/2025-06-07-JavaScript localStorage-The Tale of Vee the Video Player and the Forgotten Volume.md

-# 🎬 The Tale of Vee the Video Player and the Forgotten Volume
+# 🎬 JavaScript localStorage: The Tale of Vee the Video Player and the Forgotten Volume

 <img src="https://agunechembaekene.wordpress.com/wp-content/uploads/2025/06/a_wizard_whispering_to_a_young_boy.jpeg" width="100%">